Brake and Undercarriage Fires

 Causes

-The most common source of heat is from the brakes and events such as a rejected takeoff, sequential stop and go landing events during circuit training, or overuse of, or a dragging brake during taxi can all result in extreme brake temperatures.
+The most common source of heat is from the brakes.
+Events such as a rejected takeoff, sequential stop-and-go landing events during circuit training, or overuse of, or a dragging brake during taxi can all result in extreme brake temperatures.
 Underinflated tyres can cause additional load and strain on the other tyre on the axle and can also lead to elevated temperatures in the tyre itself and in the undercarriage bay when the wheels are retracted.

 Prevention

 Prevention of undercarriage fire is rooted in adherence to appropriate procedures and aircraft limitations.
-Pilots should avoid "riding" the brakes during taxi, make appropriate use of brake temperature indicators and brake fans when installed and adhere to the limitations of the brake energy charts and cooling time requirements when required.
-Appropriate cooling techniques following a rejected takeoff or leaving the gear extended between multiple stop and go circuit events will help to ensure that critical brake temperatures are not exceeded.
-If high brake or tyre temperatures are indicated or suspected, the undercarriage should not be retracted after takeoff until an adequate period of time to allow cooling has lapsed.
+Pilots should avoid "riding" the brakes during taxi, make appropriate use of brake temperature indicators and brake fans when installed, and adhere to the limitations of the brake energy charts and cooling time requirements when required.
+Appropriate cooling techniques following a rejected takeoff or leaving the gear extended between multiple stop-and-go circuit events will help to ensure that critical brake temperatures are not exceeded.
+If high brake or tyre temperatures are indicated or suspected, the undercarriage should not be retracted after takeoff until adequate cooling time has lapsed.

 Fire Fighting